 Semi Permanent Dye

-A retouch isn’t required because it fades after a certain number of washes.
-It’s very easy to apply and inexpensive.
+It’s also very easy to apply and inexpensive.

 Demi Permanent Dye

-It is a good option for a subtle change color to a darker shade as it deposits only and it’s not strong enough to lighten your hair.
-It also works well for grey curly hair.
+It is a good option for a subtle change to a darker shade as it deposits only.
+So, it’s not ideal to lighten your hair.

 - Separate and secure your hair into four sections